AMS777/portfolio/README.md

-# portfolio
+# Portfolio

-Website with a portfolio
+Website with a portfolio.
+It uses AWS and React.js.